Thursday, 10 June 2021

 Costume Design by Mary Husband

 The Daleks' ape-like Ogron soldiers wear a uniform consisting of a vinyl vest with tubing around the shoulders and collar, worn over a mesh shirt.
-Worn over the best are wristguards and belt both made of the same brown vinyl material.
-Some of these costumes were reused by Barbara Kidd for the Ogrons reappearance in 'Frontier in Space'
+Worn with it are wristguards and a belt both made of the same brown vinyl material.

-Also with the Ogrons are human soldiers in similar uniforms, though the vests are narrower and made of a slightly more stiff material; underneath the vests are red or brown patterned tops, that I assume were bought and altered with vinyl wristguards.
-The uniform is worn with what I assume is some kind of old motorcycle helmet.
-Some of these vests were also reused for the Ogrons of 'Frontier in Space'.
+Also with the Ogrons are human soldiers in similar uniforms, though the vests are narrower and made of a slightly more stiff material; underneath the vests are red or brown patterned tops, the commander's made of a quilted material.
+I don't know if the helmets were made for the production or just altered existing helmets of some kind.

 Resisting the regime are guerilla fighters in futuristic combat fatigues consisting of a custom camouflage patterned nehru-style jacket, caps and large sash belts.
 Their squad leader Anat (Anna Berry) is distinguished by her jacket having a deep v-collar.